PlunkyPoop/S3-DBO2-Portfolio/README.md

 So my second attempt was by trying to run it in a Docker container.
 I followed the instructions on the website. </br> Opened a port and I was ready to go, atleast I thought...</br></br>
 <img width="776" alt="image" src="https://user-images.githubusercontent.com/60787548/206403511-1ef089c3-5466-4a30-9ebf-7304e360e781.png"></br>
-Inside SonarQube, I choose the "manually" option </br>
+Inside SonarQube, I chose the "manually" option </br>
 <img width="653" alt="Schermafbeelding 2022-12-01 100351" src="https://user-images.githubusercontent.com/60787548/206408101-d7bdea7f-f04e-41fe-a77b-5f0f16de3fe3.png"></br></br>
 And chose to set it up as github actions for the continuous integrations.
 <img width="931" alt="Schermafbeelding 2022-12-01 100457" src="https://user-images.githubusercontent.com/60787548/206408821-861a4db6-7b13-4745-b84d-524ee74ec3ee.png">